Entangling Quantum Memories via Heralded Photonic Bell Measurement

 \emph{Imperfect mode matching } --- Mode matching is crucial for the photonic entanglement swap to function properly, as any analysis of the modes post-interference must not reveal the path or `which memory' information.
 Imperfect mode matching leads to inherent distinguishability of the interacting photons, which is detrimental to enatnaglement swapping.
 The effect of mode mismatch is compactly described by a visibility parameter $ \mathcal{V} \in[0,1]$, where $ \mathcal{V}=1 $ denotes perfect mode matching.
 This one number $\mathcal{V}$ can account for the total mode mismatch in the spatio-temporal-polarization mode of the photonic-qubit-bearing mode pairs emanating from the two memory sites, being interfered on the swapping beamsplitter.

-\emph{Carrier Phase Mismatch} --- In addition to mode matching, any imprecision in the optical carrier phase match is an important parameter for entanglement swapping, especially for the single-rail scheme as the memory-qubit photonic-qubit entangled states from the two sides undergo a fast-oscillating carrier phase based on their total propagation length.
+\emph{Carrier Phase Mismatch} --- In addition to mode matching, any imprecision in the optical carrier phase matching is an important parameter for entanglement swapping.
+This is especially relevant for the single-rail scheme as the memory-qubit photonic-qubit entangled states from the two sides undergo a fast-oscillating carrier phase based on their total propagation length.
 This fast-oscillating carrier phase is much more difficult to lock compared to the spatio-temporal modes of the photonic modes, arriving from the two memory sites.
-The carrier phase is imparted to the system by applying the unitary $ U(\theta)=\exp(i\theta \hat{n}) $ to the bosonic mode(s), where $ \hat{n} $ is the modal number operator and $\theta$ is a random phase drawn from a zero-mean normal distribution of variance $ \varepsilon $, i.e., $\theta\sim \mathcal{N}(0,\varepsilon) $.
+The carrier phase is imparted to the system by applying the unitary $ U(\theta)=\exp(i\theta \hat{n}) $ to the bosonic mode(s), where $ \hat{n} $ is the modal number operator and $\theta$ is a random phase drawn from a zero-mean normal distribution with variance $ \varepsilon $, i.e., $\theta\sim \mathcal{N}(0,\varepsilon) $.